SANTOSHKUMARVELGAPURI/UMBC-DATA606-Capstone/Docs/Report.md

 _Deploy GUI:_ Create a user-friendly graphical interface using Tkinter that allows users to input a course title and receive personalized course recommendations.
 Deploy the final system for end-users to access and benefit.

 ## 5. Summary.
+Our Coursera Course Recommendation System leverages advanced machine learning and natural language processing techniques to provide personalized course suggestions by analyzing course content through TF-IDF vectorization and cosine similarity.
+This system ensures that learners receive relevant and high-quality recommendations tailored to their interests, priority goals and learning paths.

+What sets this recommendation system apart is its use of content-based filtering that combines multiple course attributes into a single "tags" feature, enabling a nuanced understanding of course content and providing more accurate and contextually relevant recommendations compared to traditional collaborative filtering methods.